openssl/general-policies/policies/artifact-signing-policy.md

 The fingerprint of the current primary key is published on the OpenSSL Library website at [https://openssl-library.org/](https://openssl-library.org/).
-The current OpenPGP signing certificate, including its current signing subkey, is published on the OpenSSL Library website, in a Web Key Directory under https://openssl-library.org/, and on the keyserver at [https://keys.openpgp.org/](https://keys.openpgp.org/).
+The current OpenPGP signing certificate, including its current signing subkey, is published on the OpenSSL Library website, in the Web Key Directory of the domain in the certificate's user ID, and on the keyserver at [https://keys.openpgp.org/](https://keys.openpgp.org/).

 The fingerprint as published on the OpenSSL Library website is the canonical trust anchor.
 Where the